PenguLoader/PenguLoader/README.md

   3. Set arch to **x86**
   4. Right click on each project -> **Build**

-The @default plugin requires:
+To build the @default plugin requires, you need:
 - NodeJS 16+
 - pnpm

-Then build it:

 ```
+cd plugins/@default
 pnpm install
 pnpm build
 ```